wcfrobert/MSApy/verification_examples/README.markdown

 The case of the unstable structure was also caught in the same vein as above.

+## Problem 10: Support Settlement

-## Problem 10: Simple Beam Rotated to Minor Axis Bending
+## Problem 11: Simple Beam Rotated to Minor Axis Bending

-## Problem 11: Overhang Beam Placed Diagonally
+## Problem 12: Overhang Beam Placed Diagonally